shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 * Confirm your system requirements meet the minimum requirements
 * Get the Flutter SDK
 * Update your path
-* Run `flutter doctor`
+* Run `flutter doctor` to check your environment and display a report
   * I recommend running this command with the -v tag for verbose output

 After you run `flutter doctor -v`, you should see a report displayed to the terminal.
-Check the output carefully for other software you might need to install or further tasks to perform.
-The instructions provided in this report should address the other tasks that need to be completed; alternatively, you can go back to the installation instructions in the documentation and complete the following.
+Check the output carefully to determine if there is any additional software you need to install or tasks you need to perform.
+The instructions provided in this report should address your unique environment and the specific tasks that you need to complete; alternatively, you can go back to the installation instructions in the documentation and complete the following.

 Make sure you:
 * Can develop for Android